HonkingGoose/git-gosling/docs/best_practices.md

 To be very clear, integrating your work means pulling **and** pushing to the mainline branch.
 You're not integrating if you're merely pulling the current mainline!

-I recommend that you read Martin Fowlers work on [Integration Frequency](https://martinfowler.com/articles/branching-patterns.html#integration-frequency).
+I recommend that you read Martin Fowler's work on [Integration Frequency](https://martinfowler.com/articles/branching-patterns.html#integration-frequency).

 ## Write good descriptive commit messages